akhan2014/Airplane-Wildlife-Collisions/README.md

 **Overview:**

-Developed an interactive treemap visualization to analyze and present the financial and operational impact of wildlife collisions on U.S. airports over a 14-year period.
+Develope an interactive treemap visualization to analyze and present the financial and operational impact of wildlife collisions on U.S. airports over a 14-year period.
 The project synthesizes extensive data to reveal insights into the frequency of strikes and the economic consequences for the aviation industry.

 **Features:**